erumd/ReadMe-Generator/README.md

 In terminal open up the command line in the correct file location.

-This application will be invoked by using the following command: bash node index.js
+This application will be invoked by using the following command:bash & node index.js

 When prompted enter your response.